spkumar17/notes/Terraform/TR_keypoints.md

 4) **terraform state rm** this will remove the resource from the state file with out effecting the infrastructure terraform will stop managing the resource if we remove the state of resource from the state file

-5) **terraform state import** Imports an existing resource into the Terraform state.
+5) **terraform import** Imports an existing resource into the Terraform state.
+`terraform import`--->Import an existing resource into Terraform's state.      ---->         `terraform import aws_instance.web i-1234567890abcdef0`